-The RCP Student Handbook serves as a general source of information for the RCP students.
+The RCP Student Handbook is published by the School of Professional Studies and serves as a general source of information for the RCP students.
 The information in the RCP Student Handbook should not be regarded as a contract between the students and Coppin State University.
-All information is subject to change as updates are required.
+All information is subject to change without warning.
+The RCP Student Handbook was developed by Dr. Janet D. Spry.